OrangeScript/OrangeScript/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=OrangeScript&label=Profile%20views&color=0e75b6&style=flat" alt="OrangeScript" /> </p>

+*Note* This GitHub profile was created for my masters degree projects.
+Although it is part of my personal project and portfolio, you can visit my main GitHub profile at [ImDiegodev](https://github.com/imdiegodev1)

-🐍 Cloud and Software Developer oriented to product creations and improvement from back-end and data architecture or design side.
+🐍 I am a Cloud and Software Developer oriented to product creations and improvement from back-end and data architecture or design side.
 I have always been interested in technology and innovation.
 I have 5+ years of experience working for Data Engineering and Data Processing projects.
 First, I focused my career in data management and data processing with SQL, Power BI and Python.
 More recently, I have been focused on Data Engineering using Python and AWS Cloud.
 I consider myself self-taught and technologies such as Cloud computing with AWS, Python and Data allow me to experiment with different products and teams around the world.

 - 🔭 I’m currently working on a BPO company as Data Engineer